Donegal Senior Hurling Championship: History

 Burt hold the most SHC titles of any club in the country (40), having passed out Waterford Senior Hurling Championship club Mount Sion's total of 35 with the 36th title win of 2013.

 Format

 Group stage

-The eight teams are divided into two groups of four.
-Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least three games.
+The six teams play each team once, resulting in each team being guaranteed at least five games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
-The top two teams in each group qualify for the knockout stage.
+The top four teams qualify for the knockout stage.

-There is currently no direct relegation to the Donegal Junior Hurling Championship.
+There is currently no direct relegation to the Donegal Intermediate Hurling Championship.

 Knockout stage

-Semi-finals: The two group winners and the two runners-up from the group stage contest this round.
+Semi-finals: The top four teams from the group stage contest this round.
 The winning teams from these two games advance to the final.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions.

-Donegal IHC

-Semi-finals: The two group third-placed teams and the two group third-placed teams from the group stage contest the Intermediate Championship.
-The two winning teams from these games advance to the Intermediate Championship final.

-Final: The two semi-final winners contest the final.
-The winning team are declared Intermediate champions.